An embedding theorem for subshifts over amenable groups with the comparison property: Theorems

 Given $y$, one is therefore able to decode the point $t_0$ by looking at the marker patterns, thereby deriving both $t_1$ and $t_2$, thereby decoding $x$ by the algorithm outlined above.

 \begin{theorem} Let $G$ be a countable amenable group with the comparison property.
 Let $X$ be a nonempty strongly aperiodic subshift over $G$.
-Let $Y$ be a strongly irreducible SFT over $G$ which separates elements of $G$.
+Let $Y$ be a strongly irreducible SFT over $G$ with no global period.
 If $h(X) < h(Y)$ and $Y$ contains at least one factor of $X$, then $X$ embeds into $Y$. \end{theorem}